-The budget consists of seven operating funds and four capital improvements funds.
-It is prepared in line item format in accordance with the Pennsylvania Chart of Accounts for local government published by the State Department of Community and Economic Development (DCED).
+The budget consists of 7 operating funds and four capital improvement funds.
+It is prepared in line-item format in accordance with the Pennsylvania Chart of Accounts for local government published by the State Department of Community and Economic Development (DCED).

-An analysis of the 2017 budget will show that the Township is maintaining municipal services in such areas as Police protection, code enforcement, fire protection, and public works services at or above present levels.
-The 2017 budget provides the necessary resources to these important areas to achieve the priorities, goals, and policies of the Board and for the Township to continue to fulfill its obligation to provide for the health, safety, and welfare of the community.
+An analysis of the 2018 budget will show that the Township is maintaining municipal services in such areas as police protection, code enforcement, fire protection, and public works services at or above present levels.
+The 2018 budget provides the necessary resources to these important areas to achieve the priorities, goals, and policies of the Board and for the Township to continue to fulfill its obligation to provide for health, safety, and welfare of the community.